 Breeding the Pinktail Triggerfish

 In the wild, Pinktail Triggerfish pair up, build nests, and guard their eggs against predators.
 In captivity, however, they are very hard to breed.
-Recently, a new type of food has been developed for Triggerfish larvae which may make home breeding a bit easier.
+Recently, a new type of food has been developed for Triggerfish larvae that may make home breeding a bit easier.

 More Pet Breeds and Further Research

 In general, Triggerfish can be tough to manage: they're typically aggressive and somewhat hard to keep.
 The Pinktail Triggerfish is probably the only Triggerfish species that are appropriate for a beginner.
 If you're a more advanced aquarium owner, however, and want a challenge, you may want to try keeping more than one Triggerfish species (like the Black Triggerfish).

 Otherwise, check out all of our other pet saltwater fish breed profiles.